 I am also addicted to Adderall, sleeping pills and benzos since I was 15 since my dad, a psychiatrist who trained to brainwash me, put me on it for my alleged “ADHD.”
 I have written extensively about why everyone should go off Adderall, dexedrine, Vyvanse, Ritalin, Concerta, the Daytrana patch and other ADD medicines (I have been prescribed to all of the former) and agree so much with the COS about that.
 I was livid when the world attacked Mr. Cruise years ago for his brave and absolutely correct arguments on The Today Show.
 He was correct.
 My dad (and my mom, a psychotherapist) medicated me into submission from early adolescence and my addictions have plagued me since.
 I also now am a heavy abuser of PCP, cocaine (snorting and smoking), MDMA and ecstasy, benzos, sleepings pills, painkillers, sometimes crack, on and off again heroin (snorted, at this point in my life at least), various "legal highs", and though I don't have problems with them, alcohol and marijuana.
 So I believe that I truly need Narconon's guidance.

 Now I have this huge platform of readers -- my articles get approximately 100K views per month [ED.
-NOTE: I have no idea how many views I get; this was completely made up] ].
+NOTE: I have no idea how many views I get; this was completely made up] -- but now, as of Friday -- I have been put, against my will (and at a massive pay cut) on disability.
+I have insurance and have joined an intensive outpatient program but I believe that Narconon is the only Answer for me.
+I have read and re-read Dianetics and have attended COS services with my sister several times [ED NOTE: Lies!].
 I would like to become quietly involved in the Church of Scientology and spread its messages through my writing.
 I cannot pay at this time, but I can publicize it in a way that I promise will be POSITIVE and not drawing explicit attention to the ties to the church unless, of course, that's what the church wants.

 I really have always wanted to try the COS.
 I have no family, and believe the Church is the family I am looking for.
 I am asking you for help.
 I promise the coverage will be extensive and extremely positive.
 Help either outpatient or inpatient in Narconon or just as a member at the center here in NYC would be amazing.
 Again, at this time I cannot pay but my connections to celebrities like Jane Pratt and her extensive network of celebrity friends like XXXREDACTEDXXX XXXREDACTEDXXX XXXREDACTEDXXX XXXREDACTEDXXX AND XXXREDACTEDXXX are very close.
 My own close celebrity or otherwise VIP connections, including XXXREDACTEDXXX, XXXREDACTEDXXX, XXXREDACTEDXXX, XXXREDACTEDXXX, XXXREDACTED, XXXREDACTEDXXX and his wife and children (our next door neighbors growing up in D.C. and lifetime family friends).
 I was also a Conde Nast editor for a long time and maintain relationships with many powerful editors there [Ed note: LOL; I mean.].